FloranteAtencio/Bookkeeping/README.md

 EXIT

- #  Log in to the database for safer way sqlplus sys@localhost:1521/Bookkeepeer as sysdba
+ #  Log in to the database

 sqlplus sys@bookkeep123localhost:1521/Bookkeepeer as sysdba